phanakata/ML_for_kirigami_design/README.md

 4. A simple jupyter notebook to convert coarse-grained dataset to fine-grid dataset is avalaible in `models/regression_CNN/convert_coarse_to_fine.ipynb`

 5. Raw dataset of coarse-grained grid can be found in `mddata`.
 This dataset generated using AIREBO potential with 1.7 mincutoff which is the default of CH.airebo.

+6. Supervised Autoencoder codes will be added soon!

 This package is still under developement.
 More features (e.g., search algorithm with TensorFlow code) will be added soon.